OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: OSM+ Assisted Tasks

-To evaluate the performance of OSM+ datasets, we test seven frequently-cited baseline methods on these 31 cities.
-We test these algorithms on three different prediction horizons (3,6,12) following the widely used setting.
-Due to the limited space, the average results (over different prediction horizons) are shown in Table~\ref{tab:traffic prediction}.
-It is easy to observe that these methods perform completely differently on these datasets.
-Compared with the benchmark results in previous papers~\citep{shao2023exploring}, we can have the following conclusions.
-(1) New datasets induce more variance and bring a more challenging problem for these methods to work on.
-(2) Currently, there is no single dominating method that can outperform other methods on most of the datasets.
-Therefore, these datasets will bring great stimulation for the development of this field.
+To evaluate the performance, we test seven frequently-cited baseline methods on these 31 cities.
+All models are evaluated on three different prediction horizons (3, 6, and 12) following the widely used setting.
+The average results over prediction horizons are shown in Table~\ref{tab:traffic prediction}, and the full per-horizon results with standard deviations are shown in Appendix~\ref{extended results}.
+Details of all baseline methods are shown in Appendix~\ref{traffic prediction details}.

+The results confirm that no single baseline dominates all cities and metrics.
+Crossformer, GWNet, MTGNN, and DLinear each obtain the best results on different cit--metric pairs, while performance varies more strongly on OSM+(UTD19) than on conventional saturated datasets.
+Extreme MAPE values are often associated with low-flow periods, heterogeneous city-level distributions, or sensor-to-road alignment noise.
+These phenomena are part of the intended stress-test value of OSM+: they reveal scalability and robustness bottlenecks that are less visible on small traffic benchmarks.